What is dementia?

 Termination and dementia

 If the employee is unable to do the essential duties of the job, you may need to consider termination or early retirement options.
-It is very important that the employer seek legal counsel to determine rights and responsibilities.
-You can also read more about Psychologically Safer Terminations.
+It’s very important that the employer seek legal counsel to determine rights and responsibilities.
+You can also read more about Termination and layoff planning.

 The following is based on the experience of one employer who was not sure how to respond, but acted with care and compassion for an employee whose dementia was progressing on the job.